-- include a cover page with the name of the assignment, student name, course code (e.g., DS127), name of professor, and date - a rubric will be attached to the back of all assignments (no rubric = 2 marks) - all assignments will be uploaded to the course blackboard (unless otherwise specified) - PROOFREAD AND CORRECT ERRORS use spelling and grammar check - have someone else proofread your work and provide you with feedback.
-Visit the writing workshop (offered by the library) - when using acronyms, make sure to write out the whole term before using an acronym the first time in your paper.
+- A rubric will be attached to the back of all assignments (no rubric = 2 marks) - PROOFREAD AND CORRECT ERRORS use spelling and grammar check.
+Assignments with 5 or more spelling, grammar, or format errors will be returned to the student (ungraded).
+The student will have 24 hours to correct spelling, grammar, and format and resubmit.
+A 10% academic penalty will be applied.
+Writing must be consistent with your college writing course (e.g., CS050) and as outlined herein. - Have someone else proofread your work and provide you with feedback.
+Visit the writing centre (offered by the library) - When using acronyms, make sure to write out the whole term before using an acronym the first time in your paper.
 For example, the first time that you reference a diagnosis, service, etc., you would write...Autism Spectrum Disorder (ASD).
-Then when referring to Autism throughout the remainder of the writing, you can use the acronym ASD - Assignments are due at the BEGINNING of class on the assigned date. - Assignments may be accepted up to five (5) days late with prior approval from faculty.
+Then when referring to Autism throughout the remainder of the writing, you can use the acronym ASD - Assignments are due before the BEGINNING of class on the assigned date. - Assignments may be accepted up to five (5) days late with prior approval from faculty.
 Late assignments will receive an academic penalty of 5% per day late.
 After five (5) days, the assignment will receive a grade of zero. - Exceptional circumstances must be discussed with the DSW faculty assigned to the course prior (at least 3 days) to the date due.
 Faculty will determine the plan for completion. - Plagiarism (including the use of artificial intelligence) is a serious academic offence and will result in a grade of zero for the assignment.
 The DSW faculty (at the professor's discretion) maintains the right to uphold this policy or to allow the student to submit a new assignment (one time) with an academic penalty.
 All subsequent offences (in any course across the program) will receive a grade of zero.
 Repeated offences will result in expulsion from the program.